- April 16, 2018

 - Take the new handle set and re-assemble in the reverse order.

-Materials needed: caulking gun, silicone caulk, utility razor, rubbing alcohol
+Materials needed: a caulking gun, silicone caulk, utility razor, rubbing alcohol

 If you’ve noticed that the grout around your bathroom fixtures has become dirty or worn, you can easily re-caulk it yourself.